Barbara Sue Morrell Kendall

-Barbara Sue Morrell Kendall, 86, of Paris, passed away Aug.
-3, at Paris Regional Medical Center.
+Barbara Sue Morrell Kendall, age 86, went to her heavenly home on Aug.
+3, at Paris Regional Medical Center while surrounded by her family.

-Bright-Holland Funeral Home has scheduled services for 2 p.m.
-Aug.
-7 at Victory Baptist Church with Rev. Curtis Blake officiating.
+A home going celebration of her life was held at Victory Baptist Church on Aug.
+7. Her pastors, Curtis Blake and D J Harris officiated.
+Pallbearers were Joe Iglehart, Matt McAmis, Barry Terrell, Ricky Terrell, Keith Higgins, and Kyle Ramsey.
+Honorary pallbearers were Rob and Scott Brown, Martin Blake, Tony Clark, Keith Terrell, and Michael E Malone.
+Burial was at Evergreen Cemetery.
+Bright-Holland Funeral Home was in charge of arrangements.

-Burial will follow in Evergreen Cemetery.
-The family will receive friends Friday from 5 to 7 p.m. at the funeral home.
+Barbara was born on Feb.
+18, 1935, to Arthur and Viola (Hatter) Friend.
+On Oct.
+12, 1951, she married the love of her life, William (Bill) Morrell and they had four children.
+Bill died on Dec.
+24, 1986, and she found another love, Raymond Kendall, whom she married on April 22, 1989.
+He preceded her in death on Nov.
+23, 2012.
+She would say God blessed her with two good men.

 To leave a message or tribute for the family please visit brighthollandfuneralhome.com.